 Carried out under local anaesthetic, the procedure takes around eight hours (remember to pack a good book) and costs around £10,000.
 “FUE is simple, minimally invasive and there are no stitches or obvious scars,” says Dr Raghu Reddy of The Private Clinic of Harley Street.

 Since the more hair you’ve lost, the more the procedure is likely to cost, Reddy advises addressing the issue sooner rather than later.
 If you leave it until you look like Jean-Luc Picard, you’ve probably left it a little too late.

 Also bear in mind that one FUE procedure may not permanently solve thinning hair problems.
-If you are predisposed to male pattern baldness, you will almost certainly have to undergo repeat procedures as often as every couple of years to fend off hair loss; Rooney, for example, has already had at least two treatments that we know of; Conte, three; Best, three.
+If you are predisposed to baldness, you will almost certainly have to undergo repeat procedures as often as every couple of years to fend off hair loss; Rooney, for example, has already had at least two treatments that we know of.

 Given the popularity of facial hair – and some men’s disappointment at what, if anything, emerges from their chins when they try to grow some – it was inevitable that beard transplants would grow in popularity once the craze really kicked in.

 In fact, according to a poll by WhatClinic.com, surgeons saw a 72 per cent rise in enquiries about beard transplants in 2014.
 There was a 21 per cent increase in enquiries about pubic hair transplants too, but let’s leave that one for another time.

 A transplant is a long-term solution to a patchy beard.
 Or maybe you have very little facial fuzz and just want a bushier, thicker beard.

 Like Follicular Unit Extraction, individual hairs are extracted from the hair at the back of the scalp (body hair can also be used) and replanted, one by one, where they’re needed most.